OpenConceptLab/ocl-scispacy-match/README.md

 # ocl-scispacy-match
-Matching algorithm using the scispacy language models
+Matching algorithm using the scispacy language models.

+Please use file - scispacy_loinc_mapping_algorithm.ipynb for using the matchng algorithm

 # 🧪 LOINC Mapping Pipeline